Planning and Evaluation Tools

 • Clear communication: Articulate your program’s purpose and outcomes to funders, partners, and internal teams.

-For the Veteran:
+For the veteran:

 • Higher quality, intentional services: Programs are better tailored and aligned to meet veterans’ specific needs.